fannynabis/chameleon-documentation-en/shops.md

 ~~Unter *Shops* werden alle vom System verwalteten Shops aufgelistet.
 Ist nur ein Shop definiert, gelangt man direkt in die Einstellungen des Shops, sind jedoch mehrere definiert, wird eine Auswahl eingeblendet.~~

 Via *Shops* you will get a list including all shops managed by the system.
 If there is only one shop, you enter its settings directly.
-In case of several shops, a selection is displayed.
+In case of several shops, a selection.

 | Tab | Description |
 | -- | -- |